Pretzels/VisitingNewEngland small business partnership - Local Small Business Stories

 The first 10 businesses who all said "Yes" to selling Suzanne's

-pretzels has quickly grown to 200 brick and mortar stores in New
+pretzels has quickly grown to 2,000 stores (including select Walmart and Big Lots stores) in New

 Hampshire, Maine, Massachusetts, Rhode Island, Vermont, Connecticut,